tybottorff/bottorffdocs/notes/literature_notes.md

  - Gaussian-like distribution in length pattern, given large number of small effects (random mechanism of junction diversity) acting additively and independently on CDR3 length
 # Stem-like precursors are the fount to sustain persistent CD8<sup>+</sup> T cell responses
  - progenitor Tex: TCF1, CXCR5, CD73, ID3
+ - pathogen-specific T cell populations in latent infections can (like in CMV) grow in size (memory inflation)
+ - memory precursor cells: subpopulation from contracted effector pool that can develop into memory T cells (heterogeneous pool, Tcm, Tem, Tscm...) that can give rise to effector T cells via antigen reexposure
 # Stitchr: stitching coding TCR nucleotide sequences from V/J/CDR3 information
  - leader sequence/signal peptide just refers to signal for TCR to be trafficked to cell membrane
 # Strategies to reinvigorate exhausted CD8<sup>+</sup> T cells in tumor microenvironment